Bybit vs Binance: Which Should You Choose?

 Supported Countries

 Although Binance has run into regulatory issues, the company is generally licensed by financial bodies in most countries.
 The same cannot be said of ByBit, which reportedly lacks regulation worldwide.
 Because of this, ByBit is one of the more popular no KYC crypto exchanges.
-Although, some governments have restricted the platform such as the United States, China, Singapore, parts of Canada, Cuba and North Korea.
+However, some governments have restricted the platform such as the United States, China, Singapore, parts of Canada, Cuba, and North Korea.

 Winner: Draw.